ARgorithm/toolkit/docs/docs/tutorials/index.md

 ## Executing the code

-One thing to be kept in mind while running an argorithm code file is that what you want to return is the output of the object but the stateset called.
-Thus, it becomes fundamentally important to be able to decipher stateset.
+One thing to be kept in mind while running an argorithm code file is that what you have to return is the stateset.
+Thus, it becomes fundamentally important to be able to decipher the stateset.

 The [`Stateset`](/toolkit/api//utils#ARgorithmToolkit.utils.StateSet) is an list of [`State`](/toolkit/api//utils#ARgorithmToolkit.utils.State) objects.
 Each state is an event that occurs during the execution of the program.